Configuring guests

 Controlling guest behavior through vCPUs

-Many guest OSs auto-detect functionality offered by the underlying physical CPUs (pCPUs).
-Therefore, you should usually configure a vCPU to run only on pCPUs (cores) of the same type.
+Many OSs auto-detect functionality offered by the underlying CPUs.
+For guest OSs in a hypervisor system, you should usually configure a vCPU to run only on pCPUs (cores) of the same type.
 For details on doing so, see the cpu cluster option.
 If you want to run a vCPU on different core types, ensure you know which CPU features the guest will use and you restrict the vCPU to a cluster of pCPUs that support these features.

 Also, note that thread priorities within a guest are distinct from those visible to the